-3.5.6 The Council will keep the findings of the Audit of Open Space, Sport and Recreational Facilities under review to help ensure the needs of residents and visitors are being adequately met.
-More detailed polices relating to development for essential sporting / recreational needs will be contained in the Development Control Policies DPD.
-Developer contributions towards the provision and maintenance of open spaces are dealt with elsewhere in this Core Strategy and in the forthcoming Supplementary Planning Document.
+- 3.5.6 The Council will keep the findings of the Audit of Open Space, Sport and Recreational Facilities under review to help ensure the needs of residents and visitors are being adequately met.
+More detailed policies relating to development for essential sporting / recreational needs will be contained in the Development Control Policies DPD. - 3.5.7 The Developer Contributions SPD will be prepared to provide the detailed basis for operating this policy, particularly the estimated costs of providing open space and associated facilities.